sanraith/aoc2023/README.md

 # aoc2023

-Solutions, tests and framework for Advent of Code 2023 in Scala.
+Solutions, tests and framework for Advent of Code 2023 in Scala 3.

 ## Requirements